Bio

 A bluegrass and old-timey musician, Mitch combines two art forms, music and storytelling, into humorous and sometimes poignant stage performances.
 His CD Tall Tales & Blue Grass is available by snail mail directly from Mitch (see contact information below).

-In a departure from LOONs, Mitch is also planning to release Holy Roller Heart—a quirky coming-of-age novel about a backwoods farm boy who confronts cars, religion and sex in the little Ozark town of Sulfur Lick, MO.
+In a departure from LOONs, Mitch is looking forward to the Fall 2020 release of The Holy Roller Heart—a quirky coming-of-age novel about a backwoods farm boy who confronts cars, religion and not-so-innocent sex in the little Ozark town of Scuttles Grunt, MO.

 Mitch Luckett